Lucy Porter: Career

 Porter presented FirstPlay, a weekly digital "magazine" for European customers on the PlayStation 3.
 She hosts the successor show, Access, which is still available weekly on the PlayStation Network.

 In 2011, Porter competed alongside Ed Byrne in Pointless Celebrities, eventually losing in the penultimate round.

 Porter created Screaming with Laughter, an afternoon mother-and-baby comedy club.
 The club tours the country to play for parents with infants under a year old.

 In 2014, she wrote her debut stage play, The Fair Intellectual Club, which premièred at the Edinburgh Festival Fringe at the Assembly Rooms, directed by Marilyn Imrie.
 Porter developed this into a comedy series of the same name for BBC Radio 4, featuring much of the same cast and also directed by Imrie.
 She has since expressed a desire to write more plays for the Festival in the future.

 Porter has appeared on three episodes of QI, in series L, M and N.

 In February 2017, Porter was a guest on Richard Herring's Leicester Square Theatre Podcast.
 Porter, along with professional quizzer Jenny Ryan, launched in 2018 Fingers On Buzzers, a podcast about quiz and game shows.
 Along with Ryan, Porter returned to Richard Herring's Leicester Square Theatre Podcast in early 2019, and they discussed Fingers On Buzzers and other topics.

 In March 2021, Porter chaired the Radio 4 panel game Just a Minute.
 She was the sixth guest host in the first series since the death of Nicholas Parsons, who had presented almost every episode of the programme since its creation in 1967.

 On 6 June 2021 she appeared in the fourth episode of the.
 BBC Radio 4 programme The Confessional.
 The series is written and presented by Stephen Mangan.

 On 4 March 2022 she appeared in an episode of EastEnders.

 Personal life

 Porter was born in Croydon, south London, and attended Wallington High School for Girls.
 She is married to Justin Edwards.
 The couple have two children.

-She is small, revealing during an appearance on QI that she is 4 ft 11 in, while her husband is 6 ft 5 in.